platanus/angular-pallet-bundle/README.md

 ## Use Case Example

-So, to satisfy the use case, We can have a form like this:
+So, to satisfy the use case mentioned above, we can setup a form like this:

 ```html
 <form method="post" action="/users">